ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## Connectivity attestation

+Use case name:

+: Connectivity attestation

+Who will use it:

+: entertainment systems

+Attestation type:

+: TBD

+Attesting Party:

+: hardware-manufacturer/TEE

+Relying Party:

+: connected peer

+Claims used:

+: TBD

+Description:

-The relying party wants to know what devices are connected.
+: The relying party wants to know what devices are connected.
 A typical situation would be a media owner needing to know what TV device is connected via HDMI and if High-bandwidth Digital Content Protection (HDCP) is intact.

 ## Component connectivity attestation

+Use case name:

+: Component connectivity

+Who will use it:

+: chassis systems with pluggable components

+Attestation type:

+: background check

+Attesting Party:

+: line card

+Relying Party:

+: management/control plane software

+Claims used:

+: TBD

+Description:

-A management controller or similar hardware component wants to know what peripherals, rack scale device or other dynamically configurable components are currently attached to the platform that is under management controller control.
+: A management controller or similar hardware component wants to know what peripherals, rack scale device or other dynamically configurable components are currently attached to the platform that is under management controller control.
 The management controller may serve as attestation verifier over a